-This post was written by nDash community member Jaime Saine.
+This post, 4 Secrets: Knock-Out Content from Freelancers, was written by nDash community member Jaime Saine.

-Hiring a freelancer content market or writer can sound like a brilliant and terrifying idea all at once.
-It can help you ramp up your content production without the expense of an in-house marketing team; but it can also lead to a lot of frustration, wasted time, and sub-par content.
+Hiring a freelancer content marketer or writer can sound like a brilliant and terrifying idea all at once.
+It can help you ramp up your content production without the expense of an in-house marketing team, but it can also lead to a lot of frustration, wasted time, and sub-par content.

 How do you find a good freelancer?
 How can you be sure they’ll produce usable content?
 It’s a two-fold process of finding the right person and setting them up for success, which doesn’t have to be as difficult as it sounds.
 Here are our four secrets to getting great content from freelance writers every time.